Featurized Occupation Measures for Structured Global Search in Numerical Optimal Control

 \subsection{Implicit FOM and its asymptotic consistency}

-We next consider the rollout-native realization of FOM.
-Instead of representing primal feasibility by finitely many weak Liouville tests, this realization generates local dynamics directly on each time segment and measures global inconsistency through interface defects and local rollout residuals.
-This is the natural setting for practical trajectory optimization, including single shooting, multiple shooting, and more general segmented simulation-based schemes.
+We next consider implicit FOM realizations based on rollouts.
+This realization generates local dynamics directly on each time segment and measures global inconsistency through interface defects and local rollout residuals.
+It recovers single shooting, multiple shooting, and general segmented simulation as special cases.